youngjun827/our-story/README.md

 This initiative is a heartfelt tribute to Faby, a victim of sexual assault, and is intended to serve as a beacon of awareness.
 The gravity of the subject matter underscores the importance of addressing this pervasive societal challenge.

-For further details, you can contact me using the email: youngjunjoo827@gmail.com
+For further details, you can contact the author using the email: youngjunjoo827@gmail.com

 ## Thank you